-The WHI estrogen plus progestin substudy reported a statistically non-significant increased risk of ovarian cancer.
-After an average follow-up of 5.6 years, the relative risk for ovarian cancer for CE plus MPA versus placebo, was 1.58 (95 percent ncl 0.77-3.24).
+The WHI estrogen plus progestin substudy reported a statistically non-significant incre After an average follow-up of 5.6 years, the relative risk for ovarian cancer for CE plus MPA versus placebo, was 1.58 (95 percent nCl 0.77-3.24).
 The absolute risk for CE plus MPA versus placebo was 4 versus 3 cases per 10,000 women-years.
-In some epidemiologic studies, the use of estrogen-only products, in particular for 5 or more years, has been associated with an increased risk of ovarian cancer.
-However, the duration of exposure
+I no sme epidemiologic studies, the use of estrogen-only products, in particular for 5 or more years, has been associated with an increased risk of ovarian cancer.
+However, the duration of exposure associated with increased risk is not consistent across all epidemiologic studies, and some report no association.